 I have picked us out a caravan park that is minutes from where we have to board a boat in the morning for our next adventure.
 Although Triabunna Caravan Park turns out to be great, we were hesitant upon arriving as most of the patrons seem to be permanent residents.
 However, it was quiet and had the cleanest bathrooms.
 They were fully equipped with my favorite, the truly free, truly hot shower.
 At a few other places, you have to pay for the hot water, which translates to: don’t be the first person to take a shower.

 Monday: This morning we take a 45min boat ride to Maria (mah-rye-ah) Island National Park.
 This island started out as penal colony but wasn't that for long.
 It was neat to be on an island and know there are less than 25 people there with you.
 Here, we see the picturesque Painted Cliffs formed of sandstone, the cliffs of Fossil Bay formed of millions of mollusk shells, and other ruins remaining from residents of the 1800 and 1900s.
-We tramped along thru green grassy pastures that seemed to have recently been aerated, but we learned this was not the case, taking notice of all of the roaming animals.
-We saw wallabies, wombats and a mob of lively kangaroos.
-This day is peaceful and perfect.
+We tramped along thru green grassy pastures that seem

 As we drive on, it’s late in the afternoon and it starts to rain.
 It rains all the way to our next destination, Freycinet National Park.
 Jim had been driving for 4 hrs in the pouring rain.
 As if that is not challenging enough, there is a distracting wire basket that goes a quarter of the way up and out from the windshield to act as a rock guard.
 It's also not great to drive in the dark either, as most of the animals are nocturnal.
 Happily, we arrive there late, 8:30pm.
 We are the only people in the campervan park; nice.
 Typically, reception at parks closes at 8pm.
 This night it happened to be useful, as the park service had closed the campervan area due to a water leak in the restrooms.
 We didn't know until we were hassled in the morning.
 We can't see it well, but the beach and ocean is just beyond a wall of bushes behind us.
 We are glad to be settled in for the night and looking forward to a peaceful night's sleep.